Close Your Eyes (2023 film)

-Close Your Eyes (Cerrar los ojos) is a 2023 Spanish-Argentine drama film directed by Víctor Erice from a screenplay by Erice and Michel Gaztambide which stars Manolo Solo, José Coronado, and Ana Torrent.
+Close Your Eyes (Cerrar los ojos) is a 2023 drama film directed by Víctor Erice from a screenplay by Erice and Michel Gaztambide which stars Manolo Solo, José Coronado, and Ana Torrent.
+It is a Spanish-Argentine co-production.

 The film had its world premiere in the Cannes Premiere section of the 76th Cannes Film Festival on 22 May 2023.
+It was released theatrically in Spain on 29 September 2023 by Avalon.

 Plot

 In 2012, about twenty years after the mysterious disappearance of actor Julio Arenas on the seacoast while shooting a film titled The Farewell Gaze in the 1990s, a sensationalist television show revives the case, coming to involve film director and Arenas's close friend Miguel Garay, who talks to Julio's daughter Ana, the movie's editor and archivist Max, and mutual friend and lover Lola.